Ketchican Alaska to Seattle on a 50 ft Steel Scow

 New alternator coming

 We are running down the meandering 70 fathom line (420 feet) to avoid crabbing gear.
-I know this is the depth most likely safe from fouling our prop because I spoke to my friend Capt Lars fishes this coastline to ask about were the “gear” was.
+I know this is the depth most likely safe from fouling our prop because I spoke to my friend Capt Lars who fishes this coastline.

-I decide to head for West Port for fuel and to let the bigger seas subside.
+I tell thte crew we will stop in Westport for fuel and to let the bigger seas left over from the last blow subside.

 1:30 am no pots sighted

-We need to cross the bar in the daylight flood because of pots the next bar we can make in this time frame is Newport but I think it will put us in 13 footers
+We need to cross the bar in the daylight flood because of pots.
+The next bar we can make due to tide in this time frame is Newport but I think it will put us in 13 footers.

 All really fun stuff happens offshore at 3 am..